Intended for healthcare professionals

 DERMABOND ADVANCED™ Topical Skin Adhesive

-DERMABOND ADVANCED™ Topical Skin Adhesive holds wound edges together following surgical incisions and lacerations.1 It delivers a microbial barrier with 99% effectiveness for 72 hours in vitro, guarding against organisms commonly responsible for surgical site infections (SSIs).2A Patients also benefit from significantly improved comfort and satisfaction when compared to sutured closures.3,4B
+DERMABOND ADVANCED™ Topical Skin Adhesive holds wound edges together following surgical incisions and lacerations.¹ It provides a microbial barrier with 99% effectiveness for 72 hours in vitro.2A Patients also benefit from significantly improved comfort and satisfaction when compared to sutured closures.3,4B

 About this device